carlojavier/TinyApp/README.md

 _I was a young man once._ Work on this app feels like it started long ago, when it was actually just this past Tuesday.
 Gah!

+This is only the beginning.

+Get better every day braaaapp